Akecel/gechoplate/README.md

 ## Configuration

-Gechoplate is using [Viper](https://github.com/spf13/viper) to provide a configuration file system, you will need to set your environement file to use it :
+Gechoplate is using [Viper](https://github.com/spf13/viper) to provide a complete configuration file system, you will need to set your environement file to run it :

 ```bash
 $ cp .env.example .env
 ```

-Docker-compose and Gechoplate use the same environment variables, so you have only one file to configure :
+Docker-compose and Gechoplate use the same environment variables, this way you have only one file to configure :

 ```bash
 APP_URL=http:localhost:1323